 According to city planners, the uptake in e-bike utilization holds considerable potential to reduce car use.
 “Many new e-bike users have previously driven their cars,” says Andreas Knie, an expert on traffic at the Technical University of Berlin and the Berlin Social Science Center.

-Sign up for the Reasons to be Cheerful newsletter.There’s reason to believe the e-bike boom has room to grow.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.There’s reason to believe the e-bike boom has room to grow.
 Of those who aren’t yet riding, according to the Shimano Steps report, only 19 percent say it’s because they don’t want to.
 A far more common reason is cost — 40 percent of those surveyed said they couldn’t afford to purchase an e-bike, which can cost several thousand dollars.

 To fix this, a growing number of European countries are subsidizing e-bike purchases.
 The governments of Austria and Luxembourg will chip in 350 euros.
 France, home to the world’s most famous cycling race, ponies up 200 euros.
 Scandinavia is even more generous.
 In Norway and Sweden, subsidies of around 1,000 euros have triggered a considerable e-biking boom.
 Between September 2017 and August 2018, for example, the Swedes bought 103,000 e-bikes — a considerable number for a country with only about 10 million residents.
 Sweden’s subsidy came with a surprise: Since the subsidy ended at the end of 2018, demand for e-bikes has remained high.
 Analysts expected sales to fall by up to 50 percent, but the slump didn’t materialize.